contao/contao/core-bundle/DEPRECATED.md

 ### Image service

-The `Image` and `Picture` classes have been deprecated in favor of the image service.
+The `Image` and `Picture` classes have been deprecated in favor of the image and picture service.
 Here are two examples of how to use the service:

 ```php
 // Old syntax